Training Year Level

-The UHS Southern California Medical Education Consortium offers a comprehensive benefits package for residents, including medical, dental, vision and other benefits.
+The Southwest Healthcare Medical Education Consortium offers a comprehensive benefits package for residents, including medical, dental, vision and other benefits.
 Coverage is also offered for family members at an additional cost to the Resident.

 - Comprehensive medical and dental plans